Taylor Made Freestyle

 "Taylor Made Freestyle" is a diss track by the Canadian rapper Drake in response to Kendrick Lamar, released on April 19, 2024.
 It followed "Push Ups", another diss directed towards Lamar.

-The song features AI-generated vocals of the American rappers Tupac Shakur and Snoop Dogg.
+The song features AI-generated vocals of the American rappers Tupac Shakur and Snoop Dogg, and its title references the singer-songwriter Taylor Swift, who is mentioned twice in the lyrics.
 The use of Shakur's likeness in the song prompted a response from his estate that urged Drake to take down the song for personality rights reasons.
 Following the response from Shakur's estate, Drake took down the song from all platforms.

 Background

 In 2024, Kendrick Lamar, Future, and Metro Boomin collaborated on the song "Like That" from Future and Metro Boomin's joint album We Don't Trust You.
 On the song, Lamar responds to a claim made by J. Cole in his song with Drake, "First Person Shooter", that Cole, Lamar, and Drake are the "Big Three" of contemporary hip hop.
 Lamar rapped on "Like That" rejecting the idea, saying he trumps them both.
 Lamar further dissed Drake by calling his best songs a "light pack" and comparing their rivalry to that of Michael Jackson and Prince, saying "Prince outlived Mike Jack."
 In response, Drake released "Push Ups" on April 19, two versions of which prematurely leaked online a few days prior.
 After perceiving a lack of response from Lamar, Drake posted a freestyle on his Instagram titled "Taylor Made Freestyle".

+According to Arthur McArthur, the song's instrumental was originally created in 2009.
+It had been submitted to Dr. Dre for his album Detox, along with a chorus from Toronto artist Shi Wisdom; McArthur claimed that Dr. Dre had shown interest in using it for a record featuring Keyshia Cole.
+He also suggested that Drake had asked to use the instrumental as he "wanted an old-school, West Coast-sounding beat".